-Millipedes and centipedes are alike in that they have many legs and that they don't belong in a Tyler home.
+Millipedes and centipedes are alike in that they have many legs and that they don’t belong in a home.
 Whichever pest you have in your home, you should consider your pest control options.
-Learn how to effectively keep millipedes and centipedes out of your Tyler home with a few easy steps.
+Learn how to effectively keep millipedes and centipedes out of your Texas home with a few easy steps.

 What Are Millipedes And Centipedes